-Q: My neighbor has old cars sitting in his yard?
+Q: My neighbor has old cars sitting in his yard.
+Is that a violation?

-Q: My neighbor has a lot of trash and debris scattered around his yard?
+Q: My neighbor has a lot of trash and debris scattered around his yard.
+Can I report it?

-A: This is also ordinance violation, to report contact Code Compliance Officer.
+A: Yes.
+This is a, ordinance violation, to report contact Code Compliance Officer.

 Q: What are building setbacks?

 A: Setbacks are required minimum distances between a building and the related front, side, exterior side, or rear property line.
 These distances determine how far construction must be set back from the property line.

 Q: Where may I place a storage building on my lot?